RiteshhGitH/Equipment-Health-Monitoring/README.md

 ![Analytics](Asset_Images/img1.png)
 *Analytics view providing detailed reports and insights.*

-## Contributing
-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/YourFeatureName`
-3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature/YourFeatureName`
-5. Open a pull request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.